Ryan Crocker: Early life and education

-Crocker was born in Spokane, Washington.
+Crocker was born and raised in Spokane, Washington.
 Growing up, he had family members in the U.S. Air Force and in Turkey.
 He lived in Morocco, Canada and Turkey.
 Crocker attended University College Dublin and Whitman College in Walla Walla, Washington, where he received a bachelor of arts in English literature in 1971 and is a member of Tau Kappa Epsilon fraternity.

 Career

 Diplomatic posts

 After graduating from college, he joined the United States Foreign Service, and after Persian language training, was assigned to the American consulate in Khorramshahr, Iran, in 1972.
-His subsequent assignment was to the newly established embassy in Doha, Qatar, in 1974 as an economic-commercial officer, and in 1976 Crocker returned to Washington, D.C., for long-term Arabic training.
+His subsequent assignment was to the newly established embassy in Doha, Qatar, in 1974 as an economic-commercial officer, and in 1976, Crocker returned to Washington, D.C., for long-term Arabic training.
 He completed the 20-month program at the Foreign Service Institutes Arabic School in Tunis in June 1978.
 Crocker was then assigned as chief of the economic-commercial section at the U.S. interests section in Baghdad, Iraq.
 Crocker served in Beirut, Lebanon, as chief of the political section from 1981 to 1984.
 On September 18, 1982, he reported back to the Department of State about the Sabra and Shatila massacre.
 He also survived the 1983 United States Embassy bombing.

-He spent the 1984–85 academic year at Princeton University, as a mid-career fellow under State Department auspices, in Near Eastern studies.
+He spent the 1984–85 academic year at Princeton University as a State Department mid-career fellow in Near Eastern studies.
 He served as deputy director of the Office of Israel and Arab–Israeli affairs from 1985 to 1987 and was a political counselor at the American Embassy in Cairo from 1987 to 1990.
 Following the Iraqi invasion of Kuwait in August 1990, Crocker became the director of the Iraq–Kuwait Task Force.

-In 1998, as the Ambassador to Syria, his residence was plundered by an angry mob.
+In 1998, as the ambassador to Syria, his residence was plundered by an angry mob.

 In the days after the 9/11 attacks, Crocker and other senior U.S. State Department officials flew to Geneva to meet secretly with representatives of the government of Iran.
 For several months, Crocker and his Iranian counterparts under Major General Qasem Soleimani cooperated on capturing Al Qaeda operatives in the region and fighting the Taliban government in Afghanistan.
-These meetings stopped after President George W. Bush's "Axis of evil" speech hardened Iranian attitudes toward cooperating with the U.S.
+These meetings stopped after President George W. Bush's "axis of evil" speech hardened Iranian attitudes toward cooperating with the U.S.